racheldstull/racheldstull/README.md

 ### Hi there 👋, I'm Rachel Stull
-#### Web Design and Development
+#### Web Development
-I am a front-end developer with an emphasis on UX design and creating engaging experiences.
-I have a background in user experience, game development, graphic design, photography, and Japanese.
+I am a front-end developer with an emphasis on accessibility, UX, and creating engaging experiences.
+I also have experience working in human-computer interaction/user experience and game development.

 ### About Me

-- 🔭 I’m currently working on my own company.
-- 🌱 I’m currently learning React and Custom WordPress Themes
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I orignally wanted to be a Japanese language teacher, but the call of web development was  far too compelling
+- ⚡ Fun fact: I originally wanted to be a Japanese language teacher, but the call of web development was  far too compelling
-- 🤙 Best Contact Method: <a href="https://www.linkedin.com/in/racheldstull/" target="_blank">LinkedIn</a>
+- 🤙 Best Contact Method: <a href="https://twitter.com/racheldstull" target="_blank">Twitter</a> or <a href="https://www.linkedin.com/in/racheldstull/" target="_blank">LinkedIn</a>

 ### Languages and Tools